5 minutes read time.

 Tell them what an awesome job they’re doing.
-Ask them to show you something (like how that fancy stroller works).
+Ask them to show you something (like how that fandangled pram works).
 Remind them that everyone finds it hard, and that their child is lucky to feel so loved.

 If you’ve got no idea what to say, just remember:

 Saying, “You’re doing such a great job,” can make a new dad feel like he’s nailing it.

 Sharing your personal experiences (and struggles) can help.